caydenscott/andie/README.md

 ## Team Member Contributions

 ### Benson
+**First Deliverable:**
  - **Export** I wrote the export method and added export action, and I got the idea from save and save as method.
 I tried to determine the image's format as the save method do, but it won't work, so I set it to png when image export, wherever the image's format is.
  - **Multilingual support** On this part, I got the idea from Internationalised Hello World.
 I set the multilingual model and did most of the multilingual work up to that point, so teammates could follow and do multilingual work at the same time when they add the new things in.

+**Second Deliverable:**
+ - **Macros – Record and Replay** In the second part, I did the macro works, which is similar to export, but the operation's version.
+To finish this part, I went back to export-save as and find out the reason cause save as not working normally which make me misunderstanding and decide to export all image to png format.
+All because I didn't add format when I typing the new path of file and figured this out, the idea is coming up.
+ I add the format after the path so whatever people type, it will save the right format.
+Also, considering "someone might order fried rice at a bar", some weird situations could be happen, so I solve in the code to make sure macro could work in most cases.

 ### Cayden
  - **Median filter** I originally followed a few online guides and things when making the first version of median filter.
 Howver, I didn't the feeling of not having done it myself, and that it didn't seem to approach it the way the lab book said.
 So I re wrote the code following the lab book myself.
 I looked at the greyscale method to know how to access individual pixels and rewrite their RBG values.
  - **Gaussian filter** This filter took some time, at first I couldn't work out how to use the equation that was provided at all.
 After a good amount of trial and error, I eventually landed on the final version.